 What will they cost?

-We are practically giving away the membership to all of our early adopters who’ve been with us in the Fall of 2017.
-They will receive a special email on January 7th with a discount code for $1.00 per month.
+We essentially gave away the membership to all of our early adopters – those who’ve been with us in the Fall of 2017.
+They received a special email on January 7th with a discount code for $1.00 per month.
 Let me repeat that…

 $1 per month.